NICK ROBINSON is a burgeoning actor who is solidifying his

 the 2015 Toronto International Film Festival and stars Common and Morgan Saylor.

-In June 2015, Robinson starred in the highly anticipated fourth installment of
+In June 2015, Robinson starred in the highly anticipated 4th installment of

-Bryce Dallas Howard's character, who visited the now Dinosaur theme park 22
+Bryce Dallas Howard's character, who visited the now Dinosaur theme park after

 film also starred Chris Pratt and Judy Greer.
-The film grossed $1.67 billion
+The Universal film grossed $1.67

-worldwide making it the fourth-highest grossing film ever.
+billion worldwide making it the fourth highest grossing film year-to-date.

-The dark comedy revolves around Nick's character and his two best friends who
+of Summer."
+The dark comedy revolves around Nick's character and his two best

-decide to build a house for themselves in the woods and escape their overbearing
+friends who decide to build a house for themselves in the woods and escape their

-families.
-The film premiered to rave reviews, and was released in theatres on
+heart."
+The film premiered to rave reviews, and was distributed by CBS Films on

 Robinson also guest starred in the critically acclaimed HBO drama "Boardwalk